turion/rhine/automaton/README.md

 ## Why?

 Mostly, performance.
-When composing a big automaton out of small ones, the final encoding is not very performant, as mentioned above:
+When composing a big automaton out of small ones, the recursive definition is not very performant, as mentioned above:
 Each step of each component contains a closure, which is basically opaque for the compiler.
-In the initial encoding, the step functions of two composed automata are themselves composed, and the compiler can optimize them just like any regular function.
+In the coalgebraic encoding, the step functions of two composed automata are themselves composed, and the compiler can optimize them just like any regular function.
 This often results in massive speedups.

 ### But really, why?